KozhaAkhmet/3d-scanner/README.md

 # What is different

 The program from original author was a little confusing so I wrote my own.
 Also, I added I2C Adapter for LCD screen.
-Todo: The design is changed a little, made a space for I2C adapter and snappable screen cover.
+Todo: The design has been changed a little, with a space for the I2C adapter and a snappable screen cover.

 # Components
 - Arduino UNO